Extending holomorphic forms from the regular locus of a complex space to a resolution of singularities: A vanishing theorem for intersection complexes

 These inequalities can be improved, provided that $K$ does not admit any nontrivial morphisms to perverse sheaves whose support is properly contained in $\Supp K$.
 This applies for example to the intersection complex on any irreducible complex space, and more generally to the de Rham complex of any polarisable Hodge module with strict support.

-\begin{prop} Let $K$ be a perverse sheaf on a complex manifold $Y$, and assume that $\Supp K$ has constant dimension $n$.
+\begin{prop} Let $K$ be a perverse sheaf on a complex manifold $Y$, and assume that $\Supp K$ has pure dimension $n$.
 Then the following two conditions are equivalent: \begin{enumerate} \item If $L$ is a perverse sheaf on $Y$ with $\dim \Supp L ≤ n-1$, then $\Hom(K, L) = 0$.

 \item For every $j ≥ -n+1$, one has $\dim \Supp ℋ^j K ≤ -(j+1)$. \end{enumerate} \end{prop} \begin{proof} Let us show that \ref{prop:quot-a} implies \ref{prop:quot-b}.
 Since $K$ is a perverse sheaf, one has $ℋ^j K = 0$ for $j ≤ -n-1$, and the inequalities in \eqref{eq:hgjh} imply that $ℋ^{-n} K$ is supported on all of $X$, whereas $\dim \Supp ℋ^j K ≤ -j$ for every $j ≥ -n+1$.
 If we truncate $K$ with respect to the standard t-structure on $\Dbc(ℂ_X)$, the resulting constructible complex $K' := τ_{≥ -n+1} K$ is still semiperverse, and supported in a complex subspace that is properly contained in $X$.
 By \ref{prop:quot-a}, the natural composed morphism